Applying for Ambulatory Care Accreditation

-The Joint Commission’s application for laboratory accreditation is an important step in your journey.
-We use it to collect essential information about your organization, including ownership, management, and types and volume of services provided.
+The Joint Commission’s application for ambulatory health care accreditation is an important step in your journey.
+We use it to collect essential information about your organization, including ownership and management, demographics, and types and volume of services provided.
 This data helps us determine the number of days required for your on-site survey, the composition of the survey team and the services we’ll need to review.

-Our application process can be completed in these steps:
+Our application process can be completed in five simple steps:

-Submit your deposit electronically.
-Before we are able to process your application, we must receive your $1,700 deposit — which is applied to your total accreditation costs.
-Submit your deposit electronically to ensure prompt scheduling of your on-site survey.
+- Submit your deposit electronically.
+Before we are able to process your application, we must receive your $1,700 deposit – which is non-refundable and is applied to your total accreditation costs.
+Submit your deposit promptly to ensure a timely on-site survey.

 Have questions about the application or the on-site survey?
 We’re here to help.
 Once you receive access to the application, you will be assigned a dedicated Joint Commission account executive.
 He or she will guide you through the application process — and beyond.